Yury Vlasov: Politics

 Vlasov was elected to the Congress of People's Deputies for the Lublinsky district of Moscow in 1989 and broke from the Communist Party.

 In 1993, Vlasov was elected to the State Duma of the Russian Federation.
+He unsuccessfully sought to be elected chairman of the 1st State Duma.

 Vlasov's tenure in the State Duma saw him take a strong departure from his earlier politics.
 However, he moved away from liberal politics and adopted the policies of nationalists and Christian Democrats.
 During his Soviet political career, and his very early Duma career, Vlasov had been supportive of democratic reforms.
 When he first entered the Duma, Vlasov was a member of the liberal Inter-regional Deputies Group, along with Andrei Sakharov, Anatoly Sobchak and Boris Yeltsin.
 However, as a member of the Duma, Vlasov subsequently strongly embraced authoritarian policies.
 Ultimately, Vlasov's post-Soviet politics would be characterized as nationalist.
 It would also feature prominent antisemitic rhetoric.

 Presidential campaign

 Vlasov ran as an independent candidate in the 1996 Russian presidential election.
 During his presidential campaign, Vlasov promoted himself as patriot fighting both communism and an alleged "Zionist conspiracy" against the Russian people.
 He dubbed his politics as "people's patriotism".
 He also likened his politics to Gaullism.
 He claimed that his politics were a more effective unifying force than communist or democratic ideals.
 His campaign platform proclaimed, "There is only one single force that is able to unite almost all and at the same time become the ideological basis of the Russian state – popular patriotism".

 Vlasov alleged that Yeltsin's policies had pushed 40% of Russia's populace below the poverty line and brought the government only 3% of the real value of privatized state property.
 Vlasov accused the Communists of stealing many of his ideas, including the name of his People's Patriotic Party, as Communist Party nominee Gennady Zyuganov had taken to referring to himself the leader of a "coalition of popular-patriotic forces".
 Vlasov's campaign saw very little media coverage.
-While Vlasov was nominally an independent candidate, Vlasov's campaign was supported by the People's National Party.
-However, by the end of the election, many in the party grew dissatisfied with Vlasov's campaign style, believing he failed to campaign aggressively enough.
+While he was nominally an independent candidate, his campaign was supported by the People's National Party.
+However, by the end of the election, many in the party grew dissatisfied with his campaign style, believing he failed to campaign aggressively enough.

 Despite the fact that he was polling at under one percent, Vlasov had stated that he anticipated capturing between six and seven percent of the vote.
-He pledged to refuse supporting either Yeltsin or support Zyuganov in the runoff.
+He pledged to refuse to support either Yeltsin or Zyuganov in the runoff.
 Ultimately, Vlasov received only 0.20% of the vote in the first round of the election.
 Following his presidential defeat, Vlasov retired from politics.